cheacliatt/cheacliatt-gt-semantic-improvements-html-01/README.md

 ## Usage

 The primary usage for this code is for the company Horiseon.
+This webpage can be also used as an example of correct accessibility for potential learners of HTML5.